 Sarnia Manufacturing Centre

-Location: St. Clair Parkway, about 10 kilometres south of Sarnia between Froomfield and Corunna
+Location: St. Clair Parkway, approximately 10 kilometres south of Sarnia, Ontario, between Froomfield and Corunna.

 Employees: 350 full-time employees

 Refinery Capacity: 85,000 barrels of crude oil daily